Alizé (drink)

 Alizé is a line of alcoholic drinks.
 It is produced in several varieties that can be consumed neat or can be used in mixed drinks.
-As of 2020, the line consists of eight vodka-based liqueurs, all of which are 16% alcohol (32 US proof).
-The products are Alizé Gold Passion, Red Passion, Bleu Passion, Peach, Apple, Pink Passion, Pineapple, and Mango.
-Each of these liqueurs is a blend of French vodka, passion fruit juice, and other exotic fruit juices.
+As of 2023, the line consists of ten vodka-based liqueurs, all of which are 16% alcohol (32 US proof).
+Each liqueur starts with a blend of vodka and passion fruit juice and is then flavored with various other fruit juices.

 History

 In 1984 Alizé was introduced by the Kobrand Corporation at the Wine and Spirits Wholesalers of America convention in New Orleans.
 A common company known as L & L was created to produce and distribute Alizé.
 In 1986, Alizé Gold Passion was introduced in the United States, initially targeting 45- to 55-year-old white women.
-It did not sell well until the mid-90s when its price was dropped from $45 to $16 per bottle and started to appear in rap videos such as Tupac Shakur's "Thug Passion".
+It did not sell well until around 1994 when its price was dropped from $25 to $16 per bottle in a move to liquidate inventory while around the same time it started to appear in rap videos such as Tupac Shakur's "Thug Passion" and was mentioned in the lyrics of Notorious BIG's 1994 track "Juicy".

 The packaging of Alizé has undergone three major changes: a new bottle shape and an updated label with foil imprinting and a larger name in 2002, followed by a frosted bottle and silk screened label in 2006, and the transition to a clear bottle for all flavors in 2007.